coala/coala/docs/Developers/Writing_Native_Bears.rst

     Notice that the last ``[DEBUG]`` message is what was coded in ``HelloWorldBear.py``.
 All the other messages are inherited from the ``LocalBear`` class or run by the code responsible for executing the bear.

 .. note::

-    The first ``WARNING`` message is because our directory, does not contain a ``.coafile``.
-If you have followed the instructions in our `main tutorial`_, you will have a ``.coafile`` in your working directory.
-Its best if you delete that file before working on this tutorial, else you will see a bunch of other outputs from other bears as well.
+    The first ``WARNING`` message is because our directory does not contain a ``.coafile``.
+If you have followed the instructions in our` main tutorial`_, you will have a ``.coafile`` in your working directory.
+It's best if you delete that file before working on this tutorial, else you will see a bunch of other outputs from other bears as well.

 For more detail about Python's built-in ``logging`` facility, see https://docs.python.org/3/library/logging.html.